 Course overview

-Speech pathologists help people of all ages who have trouble communicating with others or difficulty drinking and eating safely.
+Speech pathologists help people who have trouble communicating or difficulty drinking and eating safely.

-As a speech pathologist, you may help children develop speech, language and literacy, provide feeding advice to parents of a baby born with cleft palate, use technology to enable communication, and support adults after a stroke, traumatic brain injury or onset of illness.
-You will work alongside other health and education professionals in hospitals and communities.
+The role of a speech pathologist can be very diverse.
+You may help a child develop speech, language and literacy; provide feeding advice to parents of a baby born with cleft palate; and support an individual who has experienced a stroke, traumatic brain injury or onset of illness.

-You’ll graduate with the expertise and confidence to begin your career as a speech pathologist.
+You’ll graduate with the expertise and confidence to commence your career in speech pathology.

 Career outcomes